Proudly supported by

 FRRR and our donor partners collaborate with ABC Heywire to help communities take action on the ideas generated by young Australians who attend the annual Heywire Regional Youth Summit.

-Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with His Excellency the Governor-General, MPs including the Deputy PM Barnaby Joyce, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.
+Heywire engages rural youth in the national conversation, and selected regional youth converged on Canberra in February to meet with local Members, Senators and Federal Ministers, representatives from government departments, philanthropists, business and community leaders and youth mentors to develop practical solutions to improve the lives of young people.

-FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we've awarded so far is being felt in 55 communities around Australia.
+FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we've awarded so far is being felt in 160 rural and regional communities around Australia.
 This short video showcases how some of the ideas have been implemented to create real change.

 More grants available

-In 2017, FRRR and our donor partners are again offering $100,000 in seed funding to assist not-for-profit community-based organisations in rural, regional and remote Australia adopt and act on one of the seven innovative Heywire project ideas.
+In 2020, FRRR and our donor partners are again offering over $100,000 in funding to assist not-for-profit community-based organisations in rural, regional and remote Australia adopt and act on one of the six innovative Heywire project ideas.
 The communities selected to pilot the programs will implement their projects from September 2020.
 Typically, projects are completed within 12 months.
 However, within the current context of drought, floods, bushfires and COVID-19, FRRR encourages grant seekers to discuss potential projects with the team that may be delivered over a longer time frame.